kahles/libZodiac4A/README.md

 ### License
 This project is licensed under the GNU General Public License v3.
 See [LICENSE](LICENSE) for details.

+### Warranty
+Although I implemented this software to the best of my knowledge, I am not able to guarantee the completion, correctness and accuracy of the algorithms.

 ### Contact
-Feel free to contact me if you have wishes, proposals or if want to contribute.
+Feel free to contact me if you have wishes, proposals, bug reports or if you want to contribute.